Skip to Content

 I chose a dark gray grout for the subway tile in our kitchen.
 I generally tend to lean towards darker grout in the kitchen to avoid stains from food like spaghetti sauce.

 You can buy pre-mixed grout or mix it yourself.
 I actually prefer pre-mixed grout but Home Depot did not offer any that was un-sanded.
-Follow the instructions to mix the grout properly.
+Follow the manufacturer’s instructions to properly mix the grout.

 When you have tiny grout lines (I didn’t add any spacers), it is better to have un-sanded grout for a cleaner finish.